vc1492a/henosis/docs/source/index.html.md

 Two classes, *Data* and *Models*, are used to work with your data and scikit-learn models that form the basis of the form recommendation system.

-## Data class
+## Data

-The Data class facilitates the loading, saving, and splitting of data into training and testing splits.
+The Data object facilitates the loading, saving, and splitting of data into training and testing splits.
+The Data object has the following
+attributes:

+- _all_: The entire dataframe present in the Data object.
+- _balance_: Indicates whether or not the data has been upsampled, downsampled, or neither.
+- _dependent_: The dependent variable to be used in modeling after data is split.
+- _independent_: The independent variables used in modeling.
+Must be manually specified when using Numpy arrays.
+- _X_train_: The independent variable(s) data to be used in model training.
+- _X_test_: The independent variable(s) data to be used in model testing.
+- _y_train_: The dependent variable data to be used in model training.
+- _y_test_: The dependent variable data to be used in model testing.

 ### Load Data